NethakaG/AnimeTracker/README.md

 ## 📦 What is this?

 This is **Anime Tracker**, a lightweight, no-fuss app I threw together to scratch a very specific itch:
-👉 I needed a quick and easy way to know **when anime episodes were releasing** — without having to dive through streaming platforms, Reddit threads, or questionable wiki pages.
+👉 I needed a quick and easy way to know **when anime episodes were releasing**, without having to dive through streaming platforms, Reddit threads, or questionable wiki pages.

 So instead of waiting for someone else to build it...
 I built it myself.
 For me.
 And now, for you (if you want it).